 An immigration adviser will be able to advise on whether there are any immigration options available to the person.
 If a person can regularise their stay in the UK, they may also be able to obtain the right to work and access to public funds, which would provide a long-term solution to destitution.
 If the person is an EEA national and is able to make a late application to the EU Settlement Scheme, this could enable them to access benefits and local authority homelessness assistance if their late application is accepted.

-If a person who has exited prison and already possesses leave to remain with an NRPF condition, they should seek advice about whether they could make a Change of Conditions application to the Home Office to remove the NRPF condition from their leave.
+If a person has exited prison and already possesses leave to remain with an NRPF condition, they should seek advice about whether they could make a Change of Conditions application to the Home Office to remove the NRPF condition from their leave.
 Read more on immigration legal advice.

 Training